luke-mayer/luke-mayer/README.md

 👋 Hi, I'm Luke Mayer!
-I'm a Computer Science graduate from the University of Maryland (December 2024) and I am currently seeking a full-time software engineer/developer position.
+I'm a Full-Stack Engineer and a Computer Science graduate from the University of Maryland (December 2024).

 # About Me